-Parents are encouraged to raise any concerns directly with the School, if necessary using this safeguarding policy for concerns about the safety and/or welfare of children.
-Parents may contact the ISI directly if the wish.
+Parents are encouraged to raise any concerns directly with the School, if necessary using this Child Protection and Safeguarding Policy for concerns about the safety and/or welfare of children.
+Parents may contact the ISI directly if they wish.

-Keeping Children Safe in Education (KCSIE) September 2020 defines safeguarding and promoting the welfare of children as:
+Keeping Children Safe in Education (KCSIE) September 2021 defines safeguarding and promoting the welfare of children as:

-- protecting children from maltreatment - preventing impairment of children's health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes - children includes everyone under the age of 18
+- Protecting children from maltreatment - Preventing impairment of children's health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - Children includes everyone under the age of 18